Chevrolet Chevette: Electrovette

-In 1978, General Motors Advanced Engineering developed a concept car, the Electrovette, based on the Chevette, but using an electric motor powered by lead-acid batteries.
+In 1978, General Motors Advanced Engineering developed a concept car, the Electrovette, based on the Chevette, but using an electric motor powered by a Delco-Remy nickel-zinc battery pack.
 It was a strict two-seater and sat on a shortened wheelbase, with the batteries mounted in the rear.
 The car had a range of about 50 mi at 30 mph, and a top speed of 53 mph.

 Leata Cabalero

 A luxury variant of the Chevette, the Leata Cabalero, was manufactured and marketed for model years 1976 and 1977 by Stinebaugh Manufacturing Company, founded by Donald E. Stinebaugh (1916–1992) with his son Leonard D. "Sonny" Stinebaugh (1946–2001) in Post Falls, Idaho.
 Donald Stinebaugh named the car after his wife Hilda (Erickson) Stinebaugh, giving the car her nickname, Leata - a misspelling of lita, Norwegian for "little" in feminine form.

 The Leata featured power windows, power seat and cruise control - as well as baroque styling with custom fiberglass body panels, round headlights in square bezels, a rectangular "classic" grille, and heavily styled fenders; 97 were made either in pickup or hatchback body styles.